 Best Barbecue Restaurants near Smithfield, NC

 Fans of great barbecue are in luck.
 Some of North Carolina’s finest barbecue can be found in Johnston County restaurants.
+We've rounded up the best bbq restaurants in Johnston County's largest cities.
+Go ahead, give 'em a taste.

 Charlie’s BBQ & Grille serves a variety of hickory-smoked barbecue favorites.
 Choose from hand-pulled pork, Angus beef brisket or smoked half chicken slathered with Charlie’s special sauce that incorporates all of North Carolina’s three distinctive regional styles of barbecue, vinegar-pepper, tomato and molasses-based.
 Fried catfish, burgers and delicious homemade side items are also on the menu.